praveen-riseslabs/fullstack-venkataraman-vuejs/Registration-Page-Backend/ReadMe.md

 Choose platform as you like for mine I choosen Spring tools 4 for Eclipse (Windows).

-Click on the "Download STS" button.
+Click on the "Download STS 4" button.
 Choose the appropriate version based on your Windows architecture (32-bit or 64-bit).

 ##### Run the Installer: